-When a building is poorly designed, It is costly to undo the mistakes.
-It is worse when a building proves dysfunctional for what it was designed for.
-Too often, there is nothing that will fix it other than demolition or change if use.
-Too often architects try to find solutions that are the equivalent of putting ”lipstick on a pig!”
+Mistakes that make a building poorly designed are costly to undo.
+A building that cannot be used as designed is an expensive mistake.
+Too often, there is nothing that will fix either of the above fails other than demolition or change if use.
+Too often, architects try to find solutions that are the equivalent of putting ”lipstick on a pig!”

 Buildings not liked by the average person is of little concern to urban planners and architects.
 Politicians in a democracy may tell the public they care, but they don’t.
 The harsh reality is buildings are designed by those in charge and not the average person looking on.